toddself/pivotal-to-trello/readme.md

 The story type in Pivotal (chore, bug, story, epic), will be added as a label on the ticket as well.

+Currently due to an issue in how creating attachments in Trello works, attachment migration is not working.
+I am working on resolving this issue with the engineers at Trello.

 ## Usage

 ```